brollin/chess_grid/README.md

 ## Normal Use
 1. Open any chess website or chess desktop app, such as [Lichess](https://lichess.org)
-1. With the board in its starting position, used the voice command `chess reference white` to find the chessboard and detect the pieces (`white` such that it knows you are the white player)
+1. With the board in its starting position, use the voice command `chess reference white` to find the chessboard and detect the pieces (`white` such that it knows you are the white player)
 1. Now issue a move with the voice command `white each four` which will move white's pawn from e2 to e4

 ### Tips